SacredArrow/LSEA_spring_project/README.md

 # LSEA_spring_project

+## Background

+## Goals of the project
+This project had two goals - to rewrite previous version of LSEA and to conduct benchmarking of the result.
-Source code is in `LSEA` folder, made by Kutlenkov Dmitrii.
+Source code and corresponding README is in `LSEA` folder, made by Kutlenkov Dmitrii.
-Benchmarking utils are in `benchmarking` folder, made by Alexeev Dmitrii.
+Benchmarking utils with README are in `benchmarking` folder, made by Alexeev Dmitrii.